top of page

 1. Immersive Learning Improves Retention

 Unlike PowerPoints or PDFs, VR creates a fully immersive environment.
-Learners are engaged on a sensory level, seeing, hearing, and interacting with 3D content.
+Learners engage on a sensory level, seeing, hearing, and interacting with 3D content.
 According to studies, VR-trained employees retain up to 75% more information compared to those trained with conventional methods.

 2. Safe Simulation of Risky Scenarios